theusaf/kahoot-winner/README.md

 - `json.zip` A zip file with sub files (00 - ff) containing json quiz objects.
 (Files stored in a folder named "json")
 - `json-full.zip` A zip file containing all items.
 (Stored in a folder named "json-full")

+## Enable Database
+As of version 6.0.0, Kahoot Winner no longer automatically downloads the database by default.
+Add `--enable-database` when running the app to enable this functionality.

 ## Reformat for use in non-gui devices
 Just run the following command:
 ```bash